peteroupc/peteroupc.github.io/index.md

 * [**Open questions on the Bernoulli factory problem (the new-coins-from-old problem)**](./bernreq.html).
 For experts in mathematics and probability.
 * [**Other open questions on probability**](./requestsother.html).
 For experts in mathematics and probability.
 * [**The sampling problem**](./sampling.html).
 For experts in mathematics and probability.
-* [**Graphics and Music Challenges for Classic Computer Applications**](https://peteroupc.github.io/graphics.html).
+* [**Graphics and Music Challenges for Classic-Style Computer Applications**](https://peteroupc.github.io/graphics.html).
 For anyone designing computer graphics or music, and for game programmers.
 * [**Converting Pixel Images to Vector Graphics**](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md).
 For graphics programmers.
 * [**A Wish for a New Atlas**](./newatlas.html).
 To condense vast geographic knowledge into a compact book.
 * [**Suggestions for Instructional Materials**](https://peteroupc.github.io/insmat.html).
 To improve education of children.